International students: Immigration and Health Insurance FAQ

 Check the Travelling to Canada Guide to learn what you need to return to Canada.

-If your course or program is normally offered 100% online, you are not eligible for a study permit and can study anywhere in the world.
+If your course or program is 100% online and is not part of an in-class program, you are not eligible for a study permit and do not require one regardless of whether you are in Canada.
 Programs normally offered 100% online are not eligible for the Post-Graduation Work Permit (PGWP).

 Some students are study permit exempt.